jeff-luszcz/MagLoopTuner/README.md

 # MagLoopTuner
-A short script to read S meter values aloud for tuning a Mag Loop remotely By default it is set up for a Yaesu FT-450D connected to ttyUSB0 at 38400 baud
+A short script to read S Meter values aloud for tuning a Mag Loop remotely By default it is set up for a Yaesu FT-450D connected to /dev/ttyUSB0 at 38400 baud

 # License
 CC0 https://creativecommons.org/public-domain/cc0/